-This is the school of thought establish by Rudolf Steiner - will give details about his life in our section on Teachers
+This is the school of thought establish by Rudolf Steiner - we give details about his life in our section on Teachers

-We give below notes mad on the content of Rudolf Steiner's book
+We give below notes made on the content of Rudolf Steiner's book

 - 'Knowledge of the Higher Worlds'